amitt1236/augmented-reality-tic-tac-toe/README.md

 # augmented reality tic-tac-toe

-tic tac tow game using opencv.
+tic tac toe game using opencv.
+a projector project the game board to the wall. and a webcam capture the ball hits.

 # quick rundown
 1.geting input from webcam.
 2.projecting the game board.
 3.calibrate the cemara with board corners (selecting them manually).
 4.creating a birdseyeview of the game board using our corners.
-5.creating a mask to the ball color.
+5.creating a mask to the ball color (blue).
 6.checking where the ball hits.
 7.displaying the result.